mdavis-xyz/staves-typst/src/core.typ

       let image-path = note-duration-data.at(note-duration).at("image")

-      // extra space if this is the first note and has an accidental if (note.accidental != none) and (i == 0) {
+      // extra space if this is the first note and it has an accidental if (note.accidental != none) and (i == 0) {
         xs.push(1)
       }

       let y = note-height + note-duration-data.at(note-duration).at("y-offset")

-      // if squishing accidentals (equal space between note heads)

-      // it not (equal space from accidental to previous head)

       // accidentals
       if note.accidental != none {
+        let symbol-name = symbol-map.at(note.accidental)
+        assert(symbol-name in symbol-data, message: "unknown symbol " + note.accidental + " with name " + symbol-name)
-        let accidental = symbol-data.at(symbol-map.at(note.accidental))
+        let accidental = symbol-data.at(symbol-name)

         if equal-note-head-space {
           xs.push(- accidental-offset)